 An Irrevocable Life Insurance Trust is a type of living trust created specifically to own a life insurance policy.
 An ILIT owns and controls both term and permanent life insurances in which the person insured is still living, and it also manages and distributes proceeds paid upon the insured’s death.
 An individual may purchase a life insurance policy in his or her name and then transfer it to the ILIT, or the trust itself can purchase the life insurance policy directly.
 Because the ILIT is a type of living trust, it must be funded, i.e., a life insurance policy must be placed under its ownership and premium payments must be made to keep the policy active.

-What Are The Benefits of Setting Up an Irrevocable Life Insurance Trust?
+What Are The Benefits of Setting Up an Irrevocable Life Insurance Trust in Hyannis?

 There are many reasons why someone would find it beneficial to choose an ILIT as part of their estate plans.
 Most of them involve tax savings and asset protection.
 For example, let’s suppose you are the owner and insured.
 In this case, the death benefit of a life insurance policy gets included in your gross estate and becomes subject to taxation.
 But if the ILIT owns the life insurance policy, the proceeds from the death benefit are no longer part of the insured’s gross estate and are not subject to federal and state taxation.